-Please note, these resources available from the also assist individuals that display similar traits to an individual with ADHD, and not just those that are formally diagnosed with ADHD.
+Please note, these resources also assist individuals that display similar traits to an individual with ADHD, and not just those that are formally diagnosed with ADHD.

 PSYCHOLOGICAL INVOLVEMENT:

 (1) John would benefit from re-engaging in on-going psychological counselling given the levels of anxiety and depression being self-reported.